DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 4. Validate the values in the code that directly uses them.

-Note that client validation is for optimization only.
+> Note that client validation is for optimization only.
 To ensure safety, always use client validation in conjunction with server validation.

 ![Validation Diagram](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/validation-diagram.png)

 You can specify value restrictions using a control's properties such as MaxLength, Min/Max Values, Required, etc. Server side validation does not allow to submit an invalid value even if you manage to send an invalid value bypassing the client validation.
 If the value is invalid, the editor's value is set to the previous value set on the editor's `init`.

-Note that starting with the version 19.2, the value set on `init` is also validated and cannot be saved if validation fails.
+> Note that starting with the version 19.2, the value set on `init` is also validated and cannot be saved if validation fails.
 In earlier versions, this value would be saved without validation if it was not modified on the client.

 ### 7.2 Validation in List Editors

 List controls in the DevExpress ASP.NET suite provide the `DataSecurity` property that specifies how a control handles input values that do not exist in the list.
 By default, this property is set to `Default`.
 With this setting, an editor accepts values that aren't in the list.
 Set the `DataSecurity` property to `Strict` to prohibit such values.

+If you use the Strict DataSecurity mode, ViewState is disabled and you use perform data binding in runtime, you should perform data binding on Page_Init.
+Binding on Page_load is too late because an editor's validation triggers earlier then its items are populated.

 ### 7.3 Disable Inbuilt Request Value Checks